Elme Communities (NYSE:ELME) Releases FY 2022 Earnings Guidance

 Elme Communities Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Thursday, January 5th.
-Investors of record on Thursday, December 22nd will be paid a dividend of $0.17 per share.
-This represents a $0.68 dividend on an annualized basis and a yield of 3.58%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, January 5th.
+Investors of record on Thursday, December 22nd will be given a dividend of $0.17 per share.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 3.58%.
 The ex-dividend date of this dividend is Wednesday, December 21st.
-Elme Communities’s dividend payout ratio (DPR) is currently -174.36%.
+Elme Communities’s payout ratio is -174.36%.

 Elme Communities Company Profile